dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.3.10 Private Methods

 When implementing a class, we make all data fields private because public data are dangerous.
 But what about the methods?
 While most methods are public, private methods are useful in certain circumstances.
 Sometimes, you may wish to break up the code for a computation into separate helper methods.
-Typically, these helper methods should not be part of the public interface—they may be too close to the current implementation or require a special protocol or calling order.
+Typically, these helper methods should not be part of the public interface — they may be too close to the current implementation or require a special protocol or calling order.
 Such methods are best implemented as private.

 To implement a private method in Java, simply change the public keyword to private.